-The preparation of financial statements in conformity with PFRSs requires the use of certain critical accounting estimates.
+The preparation of financial statements in conformity with PFRS Accounting Standards requires the use of certain critical accounting estimates.
 It also requires management to exercise its judgment in the process of applying the Company's accounting policies.
+Changes in assumptions may have a significant impact on the financial statements in the period the assumptions changed.
+Management believes that the underlying assumptions are appropriate and that the financial statements therefore fairly present the financial position and results of the Company.
 The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the financial statements are shown below: